druleton/druleton/bin/docs/config-config.md

 #### Coder
 drupal/coder code standards and all its dependencies (eg. phpcs) are by default installed when the `bin/init` command is called.
-This is not required for every installation environment.
+This is not required for every environment.
 The installation can be disabled:

 - **CODER_DISABLED=1** : Disable the installation of `drupal/coder`.